Modular Koszul duality for Soergel bimodules

-A first step towards this result was taken in~\cite{Mak}, where we defined $\cO_0^\gr$ for general $(W, \fh)$ using the mixed modular derived category formalism of~\cite{AR-II}.
+The Koszul duality of \cite{BGS} is a derived equivalence involving $\cO_0^\gr$ (``graded category $\cO_0$''), a graded version of $\cO_0$.
+As a first step towards Theorem~\ref{thm:ksd-geom}, we defined in \cite{Mak-moment} a Soergel-theoretic analogue of $\cO_0^\gr$ for a general pair $(W, \fh)$ using the mixed modular derived category formalism of~\cite{AR-II}.

-As explained in~\cite{BGS}, the grading on $\cO_0$ comes from mixed geometry; $\cO_0^\gr$ may be identified with a certain category of mixed ($\ell$-adic) perverse sheaves on a finite field flag variety.
-In~\cite{AR-II}, Achar--Riche introduced a new approach to defining the mixed category based on the parity sheaves of~\cite{JMW}.
+As explained in~\cite{BGS}, the grading on $\cO_0$ comes from mixed geometry; $\cO_0^\gr$ may be identified with a certain category of mixed $\ell$-adic perverse sheaves on the flag variety defined over a finite field.
+In~\cite{AR-II}, Achar--Riche introduced a new approach to defining the mixed category based on the parity complexes of~\cite{JMW}.
 This ``mixed (modular) derived category'' has a notion of weights and Tate twist, and for positive characteristic coefficients, may serve as a replacement for mixed $\ell$-adic sheaves.
 In particular, for a connected complex reductive group $G$ with a Borel subgroup $B$,~\cite{AR-II} defined and studied the categories of $B$-constructible ``mixed complexes'' and ``mixed perverse sheaves'' on the flag variety $G/B$ with coefficients in a field $\bk$:

-Parity sheaves on the flag variety are related to Soergel (bi)modules.
-In~\cite{Mak}, we used this connection to generalize this study to the setting of Soergel bimodules associated to general $(W, \fh)$, not necessarily arising from complex reductive groups; this is our generalization of $\cO_0^\gr$.
+Parity complexes on the flag variety are related to Soergel (bi)modules (see \S\ref{ss:relation-to-parity}).
+Motivated by this connection, in~\cite{Mak-moment} we adapted the Achar--Riche mixed derived category to the setting of Soergel bimodules associated to $(W, \fh)$, not necessarily arising from complex reductive groups; this is our analogue of $\cO_0^\gr$.
 We will recall the facts we need from this framework in~\S\ref{ss:mixed-modular}.